 Share the current status of your product as well as any accomplishments you’ve achieved so far.
 Share upcoming improvements that are coming down the pipeline.
 Don’t forget to include how you plan on using incoming investments!

-Other gurus and guides recommend similar layouts and topics as this for pitching.
-The thing to keep in mind is that there is no perfect pitch layout that works for every startup.
+Other experts and guides recommend similar structure and slide topics as this for pitching.
+The thing to keep in mind is that you don’t have to use them verbatim.
 You may want two slides showcasing your underlying magic, or perhaps you want to include an entirely unique slide topic that you saw in an example pitch deck.
 Use these 10 as a jumping off point and make your pitch deck yours!

 If possible at your stage, try having something that can show off the functionality and details of your product.
 Giving your audience the chance to step into the shoes of a consumer and see how your product looks and feels will make a more memorable experience.